brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 ./izk/prompt.py
 ```

-We can then use the `xargs` command to perform an action of each line in
+We can then use the `xargs` command to perform an action on each line in
 the output (each file containing the `bool_from_str` string).

 ``` extbash